wragge/trove-parliament-pressreleases/README.md

 Here's the results:

 * Metadata for each record saved as a [a CSV file](results-20171202.csv).
-* Browse the full text of each article in the [texts](texts/) folder.
+* Browse the full text of articles in the [texts](texts/) folder.
 Metadata is included in each file as YAML front matter.

+For convenience, I've added a [zip file containing the CSV and text files](refugees-example-20171202.zip).

 ## Some warnings